emory-libraries/librarysearch-enhance/README.md

-# librarysearch-enhance

-Welcome to the enhancement request repository for Library Search!
+# Welcome to the enhancement request repository for Library Search!

 This repository is dedicated to receive and review enhancement request submissions.